20 Gold Christmas Trees

 When sleeping, we all take up different sleeping positions, which affects the quality of our sleep and how quickly we fall asleep.
 When you’re looking for the right pillow, take your sleeping position into account.
 Thinner pillows like memory foam are recommended for back sleepers, allowing a good neck position while molding into the shape of your neck and head.
 Side sleepers are advised to opt for firmer pillows, keeping the neck firm and position without sinking.
 At the same time, stomach sleepers prefer thin to no pad at all.

 Pillow firmness dramatically affects the quality of your sleep, ranging from a soft, medium soft, firm, and very firm.
 Pillows made from cotton, down, or polyester tend to be fluffy and very soft compared to the rest, ideal for stomach and back sleepers.
-Back sleepers may prefer a medium-firm buckwheat pillow, or a fluffier one that provides a bit more cushioning.
+Back sleepers may prefer a medium-firm buckwheat pillow, or a bamboo pillow with memory foam filling.
 Side sleepers frequently suffer from neck pains and need firm support, pillows made from ultra-dense memory foam or polyester.

 A pillows thread count refers to threads running in the fabric, vertically and horizontally in one square inch of the material.
 Inlay terms, the higher the thread count, the softer and more durable the pillow becomes.
 A reasonable thread count, and cost-effective pillow have an average count of 300, whereas a luxurious and pricier pillow has a thread count between 500-800.
 There are pillows with more thread counts; however, they come at a much steeper price.